Upgrading is an essential part of maintaining good site security. Whenever a new version of Textpattern is released, upgrade!

 Install the new Textpattern files

-It is strongly advised to log out of the Textpattern admin interface before upgrading.
+It is strongly advised to log out of the Textpattern admin interface and clear the browser cache before upgrading.
+If you use a service such as Cloudflare to cache your domain assets, remember to clear any caching services there too.

 Using FTP/SFTP again, navigate to the folder you created in Step 1 and copy the following files from there to your server, overwriting any previous files: